ntk148v/lets-go/README.md

 buffered := make(chan int, 10)    // Buffered channel of integer type
 ```

+- You can check [ArdanLabs blog post for more detail](https://www.ardanlabs.com/blog/2014/02/the-nature-of-channels-in-go.html).
+These pictures are taken from there.
 - What if we don't know how many goroutines we started?
 This is where another Go built-in comes in: `select`.

 ```Go